Cypress Swamps Adventure

 We will stay 2 nights in comfortable forest cabins

-That afternoon we are going to kayaking in easy pace for about 3 miles to get our evening shots of the cypress trees along of the river bank right next to one of the countless clear springs.
+That day we will drive for 3−4 hours to get our evening shots of the cypress trees along of the river bank right next to one of the countless clear springs.

 Night in hotel

-This day would be the most active day for everybody on the entire workshop.
-The total distance that we will need to paddle downstream of the river would be about 12.5 miles.
-But don't be afraid that this would be a hard workout - a regular not trained person can make it for about 4-5 hours in a very relaxing pace because the river's currant will work for us too!
+But don’t be afraid that this would be a hard workout — a regular not trained person can make it for about 2 hours in a very relaxing pace because the river’s currant will work for us too!

 I don’t think that we will have a lot of stops during the first part of the day to take a landscape pictures from the shoreline.
 Most of the time we are going to use our telephoto lenses right from our canoes to get some wildlife shots.
 Expect to see a lot of egrets, herons, ibises, hawks, ospreys, deer, turtles and maybe even some small gators.

-Afternoon we will get to our next stop, where we will sleep at simple forest cabins.
-Each cabin furnished with 1 queen bed and 2 twin bunk beds (linens, towels, blankets and pillows are not provided, so each participant suppose to have his own set or just a simple camping sleeping bag.
+Afternoon we will get to our next stop, where we will sleep 2 next nights at simple forest cabins.
+Each cabin furnished with 1 queen bed and 2 twin bunk beds.
+Linens, towels, blankets and pillows are not provided, so each participant suppose to have his own set or just a simple camping sleeping bag.
 Also each cabin has a shower, coffee machine and tabletop stove.